CyberSource/cybersource-plugins-salesforceb2ccommerce/documentation/markdown/Install-catridge-WrkSpace-Setup.md

 }
 ```

-### Step 3: Create a p12 file for authentication
+### 3. Authentication and Encryption

- Create a p12 file that you can use to authenticate requests.
+Merchants can generate either a p12 key or a meta key to authenticate requests.

+#### 3.1.
+Create a p12 key

+We can use p12 key generated for a specific MID from which it is created.
+Follow the steps mentioned in [link] (https://developer.cybersource.com/docs/cybs/en-us/security-keys/user/all/ada/security-keys/keys-manage/keys-simple-order-intro.html) that you can use to authenticate requests.
+Convert the P12 file to JKS type by following `Cybersource B2C Commerce - SOAP Authentication Guide.pdf` under cartridge documentation folder.

+Place the file generated in `webreferences2` folder of the same cartridge as the WSDL file and the file extension must be `jks` or `pkcs12`.
+Duplicate the `CyberSourceTransaction.wsdl` file, `CyberSourceTransaction.wsdl.properties` file and rename them with the same name as your respective keystore files.

+#### 3.2.
+Create Meta Key

+We can assign a single meta key to dozens or hundreds of transacting MIDs simultaneously.
+Follow the steps mentioned in [link] (https://developer.cybersource.com/docs/cybs/en-us/security-keys/user/all/ada/security-keys/keys-meta-intro.html) that you can use to authenticate requests.
+Convert the P12 file to JKS type by following `Cybersource B2C Commerce - SOAP Authentication Guide.pdf` under cartridge documentation folder.

- Place the file generated in the webreferences2 folder in the same cartridge as the WSDL file and the file extension must be that of the type jks or pkcs12.
-Duplicate the CyberSourceTransaction.wsdl file, CyberSourceTransaction.wsdl.properties file and rename them with the same name as your respective p12 files.
+Place the file generated in `webreferences2` folder of the same cartridge as the WSDL file and the file extension must be `jks` or `pkcs12`.
+Duplicate the `CyberSourceTransaction.wsdl` file, `CyberSourceTransaction.wsdl.properties` file and rename them with the same name as your respective keystore files.

 Repeat the above step to use multiple p12 files as per requirements.

+#### Message-Level Encryption (MLE)

+**Message-Level Encryption (MLE)** enables you to store information or communicate with other parties while helping to prevent uninvolved parties from understanding the stored information.
+MLE is optional and supported only for payments services.

+If you choose to use MLE, it is mandatory to use **JKS** as the Keystore type.
+If you are using MLE, the JKS keystore can be used for Authentication and MLE.

-**NOTE**: If you are using different IDE, refer respective developer guide to setup the workspace.
+**NOTE**: If you are using different IDE, refer to the respective developer guide to setup

 ### Step 4: Build and Upload the code
 Prerequisite: install node under "Cybersource" folder.